Home to 300 children

 A future for civil war orphans

 El Salvador still remains devastated after the 12-year civil war.
 The rate of violence and crime is very high and many children became orphans because of the war.
-The NPH property includes a preschool through secondary school, clinic, administrative offices, chapel, vocational workshops, farm and gardens, dining room and kitchen; houses for the boys, girls and the babies.
+The NPH facility includes a preschool through secondary school, clinic, administrative offices, chapel, vocational workshops, farm and gardens, dining room and kitchen; houses for the boys, girls and the babies.

 NPH El Salvador is led by Dora Lemus, along with over 125 dedicated staff.